Road Trip: Pioneer Woman Mercantile

 Day 1 – Arrive Tulsa, OK

 Today, you travel to Tulsa where you will be staying the next three nights at a local hotel.
-Dinner tonight is a Cowboy Cookout.
-Enjoy Ribeye Steak, Potatoes, Cowboy Dinner Rolls and Skillet Cobbler with Ice Cream.
+Tonight, enjoy a Cowboy style cookout dinner.
+(D)

 Day 2 – Full Day in Pawhuska – Home of The Pioneer Woman